sillevl/course-software-engineering/POODR/object-oriented_design.md

 ### A Practical Definition of Design

 Every application is a collection of code.
-The code's arrangement is th _design_.
+The code's arrangement is the _design_.
 One problem can be solved in different ways.
 Design is thus an art, the art of arranging code.

 The difficulty of design is that every problem has two components: